-"I've talked quite a bit with [Stanford assistant] Tony Fuller," says the recruit's father.
+"I've talked quite a bit with [Stanford assistant] Tony Fuller," Michael Wright said.
 "Then the first Monday of the calling period the other week, Trent Johnson called and we spoke for 45 minutes.
 They both sound very excited to recruit Ryan."

 The Wright men have enough interest in the Cardinal that they took a swing through the West Coast a few days ago.
 They went to UCLA where Ryan camped Monday and Tuesday.
 The duo drove up to Stanford Tuesday night and spent all of Wednesday unofficially visiting the campus.

-"Obviously Stanford is unsurpassed in academics and basketball," says the elder Wright.
+"Obviously Stanford is unsurpassed in academics and basketball," Michael Wright said.
 "The coaches have sent us the application forms and we need to get some references.
 It's hard to translate Ryan's grades to a GPA, but he has an 'A' average - high 3's if not a 4."

-"I feel good about doing the application," comments the Canadian recruit, "as long as I'm academically eligible.
+"I feel good about doing the application," Ryan Wright said, "as long as I'm academically eligible.
 I don't know what SAT score I need.
 I got a 1060 on the SAT my second time, but I'll take it a third time if they need it."

-"They're really high on my list," the younger Wright continues.
-"Stanford of course is great for academics, but I also had the chance to see them play a lot this year since they were ranked #1.
-It looks like they have a lot of spots available for me to play, with Josh Childress getting drafted.
+"They're really high on my list," Ryan continues.
+"Stanford of course is great for academics, but I also had the chance to see them play a lot this year since they were ranked No. 1.
+It looks like they have a lot of spots available for me to play, with Justin Davis graduating and now Josh Childress getting drafted.
 I'm really interested in them right now.
 They have a big-time reputation and send guys to the [NBA]."

-Ryan Wright is about to head to Indianapolis (Ind.) for the Nike All-American Camp, followed by the Nike All-Canadian Camp.
-He will travel with the Ontario Cyclones later in the month to play in the Reebok Big Time in Las Vegas (Nev.).
+Ryan Wright is about to head to Indianapolis for the Nike All-American Camp, followed by the Nike All-Canadian Camp.
+He will travel with the Ontario Cyclones later in the month to play in the Reebok Big Time in Las Vegas.
 Wright returns home after that to play much of August with his provincial team in the Under-17 National Championships.

 As the question of distance, with a pair of Golden State schools battling a pair of Great Lake State schools, Michael Wright offers advantages for each.
-"We might like him to be close to home, but if he goes four hours away, he might as well go 10 hours away," the father muses.
+"We might like him to be close to home, but if he goes four hours away, he might as well go 10 hours away," Michael said.
 "We are interested in California because Ryan comes from a multi-cultural society, and he could be more comfortable there than perhaps one of the Southern states."

 Both the father and son talk about playing time and quality of developmental coaching as important factors they are scrutinizing at the schools.
 That means looking closely at depth charts and other offers/commits on thre recruiting boards.
 Beyond that, the younger Wright is keen on finding a group of peers with whom he can grow on and off the court.